JPPedronr3/Pneus-P.B/README.md

 # Pneus-P.B
-a website I made for a mechanic's father, the objective being to share of the products
+A website I made for my dad's mechanic, the objective being to share of the producs.
+This project is licensed under the terms of the MIT License.